learner-enthusiast/React_calender_app/Deliverables.md

 -   **Sub-calendar creation** for thematic separation of different task types
 -   **Filtering system** to isolate tasks/events by category or sub-calendar
 -   Persistence of plans in MongoDB for long-term storage
--   Holiday-awareness integration (optional) for suggesting upcoming long weekends
+-   Holiday-awareness integration for suggesting upcoming long weekends

 ---